GANESH23012861/LAB-5-Student-registration-system/README.md

  # LAB-5-Student-registration-system
-# NAME : AKSHAYAA M T
+# NAME : selvaganesh R
-# REGISTER NUMBER : 212223110002
+# REGISTER NUMBER : 212223230200
 # DATE :
 ### AIM:
 To develop a project Student Registration System using Rational Rose Software and to